 2. Kafka Source: Automatically switches to the live feedback-events topic once the historical data is processed.

-Custom Redis Sink
+Custom Valkey Sink

 We implement a custom Sink using the Sink V2 API and Jedis.
-This allows us to perform efficient SET operations to update the model parameters in Redis directly from the Flink stream.
+This allows us to perform efficient SET operations to update the model parameters in Valkey directly from the Flink stream.
 Because each update overwrites the full parameter vector, repeated writes remain logically safe under at-least-once delivery semantics.
-Besides, because the upstream LinUCBUpdater batches the emissions, this sink receives highly aggregated model updates, preventing Redis from being overwhelmed by write operations.
+Besides, because the upstream LinUCBUpdater batches the emissions, this sink receives highly aggregated model updates, preventing Valkey from being overwhelmed by write operations.

 Recommender Simulation Design